Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

-# Dialogflow Client
+# Dialogflow client

-This repository is the version control system of the current settings in Dialogflow.
-It is one of the three parts of the LISA Voice Assistant Project among the client and server repositories.
+This repository contains the Dialogflow client, which is one of three parts of the LISA Voice Assistant Project among the frontend client and backend server repositories.
 Dialogflow is meant to be used by Vitalis elderlies to ask for the menu of the nearby kitchen(s).
 User voice input sends requests to and fetches data from the backend server.

 This readme file will introduce the fundamental concepts of DialogFlow and walk you through the installation process.
 If still in doubt, visit the [Dialogflow docs](https://cloud.google.com/dialogflow/docs/).